-As it turns out, Global Pulse mentions and coverage during Climate Week and the UN General Assembly of 2014 piqued the most interest.
+As it turns out, UN Global Pulse mentions and coverage during Climate Week and the UN General Assembly of 2014 piqued the most interest.
 Why?
 Because that is when we created a Climate Change Twitter Monitor which, among other things, showed when and where people talked about climate change during Climate Week in New York.
-Some of the most popular tweets by or about Global Pulse are:
+One of the most popular tweets by or about Global Pulse is this one:

 The 5 non-employees accounts, who most often mention or retweet our main account are:

 For mentions of the Pulse Lab Jakarta account, the top-5 most tweeting are:

 The Pulse Lab Kampala account has most often been mentioned by:

 These above-mentioned ‘sample’ descriptive statistics are a good first step of analysing tweets, but that is not all we do at UN Global Pulse.

 We use Twitter as a vast source of insights into the everyday life of Twitter users.
 When aggregating the public thoughts of millions of people around the world (roughly 50 million different Twitter users in our Post-2015 project, for example) we see trends in the wishes, aspirations, obstacles and grievances of people around the world.
 In these studies, we do not look at individual users or individual tweets; instead, we look at Twitter as a proxy of sustainable development indicators such as the drop or increase in food prices, fuel subsidies, or the spread of diseases.
 Twitter enables us to analyse these in real-time or near real-time in a cost-effective way to support the recently approved 2030 Agenda and Sustainable Development Goals.